We are learning to…

 -listen to a variety of sounds in order to identify familiar sounds in the

--listen to and recall a sequence of instructions
+-listen to the views and ideas of others.

 Explore the structure of words by